HoloDanger/CashFlow/README.md

   - **Solution**: Follow the detailed setup guide provided in the [Getting Started](setup_guide.md) section.
 - **Issue**: Inconsistent state management leading to UI issues.
   - **Solution**: Ensure you are following best practices for state management and refer to Flutter documentation for guidance.
+- **Issue**: Flutter version conflicts or emulator setup problems.
+  - **Solution**:
+    1. Check Flutter version compatibility with the project requirements.
+    2. Update Flutter to the required version using `flutter upgrade`.
+    3. Verify emulator setup by running `flutter devices` to list available devices.
+    4. If emulator issues persist, troubleshoot using Flutter documentation or community forums.
+    5. For detailed step-by-step solutions with screenshots or GIFs, refer to [Flutter Installation Guide](https://flutter.dev/docs/get-started/install).

 ## FAQ Section